 Limitations and Next Steps

 The study was conducted at a single centre, which may limit the generalisability of the findings.
 The relatively small sample size (N=120) also warrants caution.
 Future multicentre trials with larger cohorts are needed to confirm these results and to evaluate the long-term impact on chronic post-surgical pain and opioid dependence.
-Further research could also explore the optimal local anesthetic concentration and volume, as well as the duration of catheter placement for continuous blocks.4
+Further research could also explore the optimal local anesthetic concentration and volume, as well as the duration of catheter placement for continuous blocks.4 The lack of blinding for outcome assessors, while challenging in regional anesthesia studies, represents a potential source of bias.
+While the primary outcome of opioid consumption is objective, pain scores are subjective and could be influenced.
+Investigating the cost-effectiveness of implementing this dual plane block into routine clinical practice is also a crucial next step, considering the resources required for ultrasound equipment and trained personnel.
+The study's focus on isolated CABG means its applicability to other cardiac procedures or combined surgeries remains to be determined.

 The data on dual plane blocks for post-CABG analgesia present a compelling case for their integration into multimodal pain management protocols.
 Given the ongoing imperative to reduce opioid prescribing and its associated harms, a technique that demonstrably cuts opioid consumption by a third, alongside improved pain scores and reduced PONV, is not merely an incremental gain.
 It represents a tangible improvement in patient care that clinicians should not overlook.
 The simplicity of ultrasound-guided regional blocks, now a standard skill for many anaesthetists, further lowers the barrier to adoption.